HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 </resources>
 ```

-Lets clean this up.
+We will clean this up.

-First, make the parent to inherit from a Material Design theme.
+First, make the parent inherit from a Material Design theme.
 I will use `Theme.MaterialComponents.DayNight.DarkActionBar`

 > Don't forget to add the libray `com.google.android.material:material:<latest_version>` in your gradle module file.